yegli11/yegli11/README.md

 ## Hi there, I'm Yeglimar👋

 🎓 **Computer Engineering Student | 9th Trimester**
-&nbsp;💡&nbsp; Passionate about technology, coding, and problem-solving
+💡 Passionate about technology, coding, and problem-solving
 🚀 Always learning and building exciting projects

 ## 🛠️ My current skills are: